XXX (Danny Brown album): Background

-While recording the album, Brown was listening to a lot of Joy Division.
+While recording the mixtape, Brown was listening to a lot of Joy Division.
 He has also stated he recorded XXX with the intent of having it critically acclaimed: "I made XXX with the aim of getting great reviews."

 Critical reception

 XXX was met with widespread critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 83, based on nine reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the mixtape received an average score of 83, based on nine reviews.

-Vincent Thomas of AllMusic wrote, "XXX — named for his gutter-filthy mouth and his 30th birthday — is an accomplishment."
+Vincent Thomas of AllMusic wrote, "XXX – named for his gutter-filthy mouth and his 30th birthday – is an accomplishment."
 Jack Law of Fact noted, "It's Brown's embracing of contradictions that makes him such a fascinating rapper, and XXX is given depth and longevity by a tension, or collision between hardcore rap's reality fix and the avant-garde's desire for creative and expressive freedom from reality."
 Patrick Taylor of RapReviews said, "XXX is another excellent release from the man who is one of the best rappers out there, proving that you can be lyrical and street at the same time, and that hip-hop doesn't have to be one dimensional."

 David Amidon of PopMatters said, "Beyond its confrontational veneer lies a 19 track collection of a good number of 2011's hardest, freshest, most concrete bars imaginable."
 Pitchfork wrote positively, "His gleeful love of words not only elevates some pretty heavy subject matter; it also helps distinguish XXX as one of the most compelling indie rap releases in an already strong year."
 Will Robinson of Sputnikmusic also wrote "XXX is an absolutely essential hip-hop release in the age of Internet distribution and excess, and as the extreme of the lyrical tameness spectrum it's necessary for anyone who claims to be at all knowledgeable about hip-hop."

 Accolades

-Pitchfork placed the album at number 19 on its list of the "Top 50 albums of 2011", while Spin named it the top hip-hop album of 2011.
+Pitchfork placed the project at number 19 on its list of the "Top 50 albums of 2011", while Spin named it the top hip-hop album of 2011.
 In October 2013, Complex named XXX the eighth best hip hop album of the last five years.
-In June 2016, Pitchfork placed the album at number three on its list of the "50 Best Rap Mixtapes of the Millennium" and in 2019, they placed it at 63 on their list of "The Best 200 Albums of the 2010s".
+In June 2016, Pitchfork placed the mixtape at number three on its list of the "50 Best Rap Mixtapes of the Millennium" and in 2019, they placed it at 63 on their list of "The Best 200 Albums of the 2010s".